 The Saskatchewan Centre for Patient Oriented Research (SCPOR) is mandated to support patient-oriented research.
 SCPOR is not a funding agency and does not provide financial support for research.
 Instead, SCPOR provides resources such as methodological expertise, data access and services, coaching and help with accessing and working with patient advisors (see below).
 We can also provide advice and connections for Indigenous research.

 The main focus of SCPOR is to support SCPOR research programs.
 As well, SCPOR will provide support to the CIHR SPOR Networks.
-Finally, based on available resources, SCPOR will provide support in developing research questions/topics, research proposals, research teams to the Saskatchewan Health Research Foundation (SHRF) Sprout Grant research teams – click here for the SCPOR SHRF Support Guidelines.
+SCPOR will also provide support to Saskatchewan Health Research Foundation (SHRF) Sprout Grant research teams – click here for the SCPOR SHRF Support Guidelines.

-If you are engaged in patient-oriented research, you can make a request for support from SCPOR.
+If you are engaged in patient-oriented research, you can make a formal request for support from SCPOR.

 What does Patient-Oriented Research (POR) look like?